HQSquantumsimulations/qoqo-for-braket/qoqo_for_braket_devices/README.md

 This software is still in the beta stage.
 Functions and documentation are not yet complete and breaking changes can occur.

 If you find unexpected behaviour please open a github issue.
-You can also run the pytests in qoqo_for_braket_devices/python_tests/ locally.